TauferLab/ANACIN-X/README.md

 You will first need to identify the inputs to the visualization script.
 These can be found in 2 ways.
 1. The first way to find the inputs is to look at the last 3 lines printed to standard out from your run.
 There you can find:
   * The path to your kernel distance (KDTS) data file.
+If you ran the unstructured mesh communication pattern, a separate KDTS file will be found in each 'nd_neighbor_fraction' directory.
   * The communication pattern used.
   * The path to your kernel config JSON file.
 2. The second way to find the inputs is to navigate to your output directory in the following way.